St. Viator High School: Academics

-Saint Viator follows a Christian Catholic Environment.
+Saint Viator follows a Catholic Environment.
 Students are required to take classes from a breadth of areas, including math, English, fine arts, science, social science, and religion; a foreign language is required for a minimum of two years.
-Instruction in the Spanish, French, Italian and Mandarin Chinese languages is offered.
-Since 2009, German is no longer offered.
+Instruction in the Spanish, French, and Italian languages is offered.
+As of 2009, German is no longer offered and as of 2024 Mandarin Chinese is no longer offered.